sogelink-research/ML-Course/notebooks/README.md

 A few comments about the structure:

 - The `shared` directory contains a `requirements.txt` file with the Python packages needed to run the notebooks.
-This fle is used to create a virtual environment as explained in the next section [`Setup`](#setup).
+This file is used to create a virtual environment as explained in the next section [`Setup`](#setup).
 - There are two types of notebooks: `Demo` and `Exercise`.
 The `Demo` notebooks contain examples and explanations and can be run without any modification.
 The `Exercise` notebooks contain exercises that require you to solve them, and have a `Solution` version containing one solution.

 ## Setup